 The first transformative event they were considering for 2013 was the first-ever Free Public Transport project in a European capital.
 After careful planning their project went into service on 1 January.
 In the run-up to this important event World Streets in cooperation with our readers has been developing and drawing to the city’s attention a broad repertory of expert comments on FPT, all of which you can see at http://worldstreets.wordpress.com/category/free-public-transport/.
 We invited contributing editor Anzir Boodoo to read through the various comments and see if he could put them in some kind of order for our busy readers in a single article, which you can now read here.
 Continue reading

 No Dorothy, it would be nice but there is no such thing as a free lunch.
 Not even in Kansas.
-Our cities need money to operate and maintain all the many parts of their hopefully high quality “public transport” systems”, but they also need schools, sanitation, health facilities, elderly care, parks and public spaces, security . . . and the long list goes on.
-Transport, which can finance itself largely if you have the brains to get it right, should not be poaching from these no-less critical basic needs of the community.
+Our cities need money to operate and maintain all the many parts of their hopefully high quality “public transport” systems”, but they also need schools, sanitation, health facilities, elderly care, parks and public spaces, security, jobs to give everyone a chance for a full life in a peaceful community . . . and the long list goes on.
+Transport, which can finance itself largely, if you have the brains to get it right, should not be poaching from these no-less critical basic needs of the community.
 More, we need our public transport systems (21st century definitions) to be both freely and extensively used (what is sadder than an empty bus!) — and at the same time build in provisions so that the system is fully equitable as well as efficient.
 Continue reading

 Here is a “free transport project” that is working remarkably well: In the Spring of 2005 the community of Greater Lyon in cooperation with their supplier JCDecaux launched the world’s first mega Public Bike System, Vélo’v.
 The project put some 3000 bikes into service, available in about 300 stations spread for the most part over the City of Lyon.
 All this is successful, amply detailed in many places and continues to this day to yield yeoman service for some 60,000 registered users (including the author).
 To gain access to the system, in addition to one day or one week tickets, the user pays an annual fee of € 25, and when using a bike a caution is debited from the users credit card until it is returned to a parking slot.
 From a user perspective it is a very successful system and use experience.